 Dr. Diana Hernández

-A pioneer in research and practice on energy, equity, housing and healthAbout Dr. Diana Hernández
+A pioneer in energy, equity, housing and healthresearch and practice

 Diana Hernández, PhD is a tenured Associate Professor of Sociomedical Sciences at Columbia University’s Mailman School of Public Health.
 Dr. Hernández conducts research at the intersection of energy, equity, housing and health.
 A sociologist by training, her work focuses on the social and environmental determinants of health and examines the impacts of policy and place-based interventions on the health and well-being of socioeconomically disadvantaged populations.